The procurement strategy

 - ensuring a blend of authority types for each audit firm;

-- taking account of a firm’s principal locations (as specified in its tender response);
+- taking account of a firm’s principal locations and geographical preferences (as specified in its tender response);

 - providing continuity of audit firm, where appropriate; and